The 7 Most Common Diseases That Affect Senior Cats

 7. Cancer

-There are many types of cancer that can affect cats, and just like all species, the risk factors increase with age.
-The symptoms of cancer vary widely depending on the areas of the body affected.
+Many types of cancer can affect cats, and just like all species, the risk factors increase with age.
+Cancer symptoms vary widely depending on the areas of the body affected.

-Remember, nobody knows your senior cat better than you, so if you notice any lumps, bumps, signs of illness, or changes in behavior, make an appointment for a thorough exam and blood work with your veterinarian.
+Remember, nobody knows your senior cat better than you, so if you notice any lumps, bumps, signs of illness, or changes in behavior, make an appointment with your veterinarian for a thorough exam and blood work.

 H/T to PetMD